 - A personal credit score of 530 or more.

 - An average revenue of at least $120,000.

 - Small Business has been open for at least three months.

-Fundbox is a great option for business owners with poor credit score, because it does not have a minimum credit score to qualify for approval.
-It also does not have a minimum of a small business revenue.
-In order to be approved, they decide if you are capable of repaying the loan.
-In doing this, they also take into consideration the value of all of your invoices, and whether the lender decides if the business owner is too much of a risk.
-This may be a good choice for business owner who’s experiencing a period of financial instability.
+Fundbox is a great option for business owners with poor credit score because it does not have a minimum credit score to qualify for approval.
+It also does not have a minimum of small business revenue.
+In order to be approved, they decide if you are capable of repaying.
+In doing this, they also take into consideration the value of all of your invoices, and whether they decide if the business owner is too much of a risk.
+This may be a good choice for a business owner who’s experiencing a period of financial instability.

 - Must use bookkeeping applications that links to Fundbox, or